amoorinet/Python_Training/Explanation/CheatSHeetMarkDown.md

 💡 Tip: Use .gitignore to avoid pushing venv files.
 ⚠️ Warning: Don’t commit secrets like API keys.

-✅ Keep this handy: With just these, you can document projects professionally on GitHub.
+✅ Keep this handy: With just these, you can document projects professionally on GitHub...